GeoffreyChen777/paperlib-website/site/content/blog/intro.en.md

 ### 2. Scrapers

-We provided a number of scrapers to fetch metadata from various sources.
+Paperlib provides some scrapers to fetch metadata from various sources.
 For example, you can use arXiv scraper to fetch metadata from arXiv.org.
-We use those scrapers to build a data pipeline for every papers to fetch the metadata for every paper as much as possible.
+Those scrapers are used to build a data pipeline for each paper to fetch the metadata as accurate as possible.

 -----

 ### 3. Open a paper managed by Paperlib

-Just double click the item in the main view.
-You can also press Space to preview the paper (macOS only now).
+Just double click an item in the main view.
+You can also press Space to preview a paper.

 -----

 ### 4. Edit metadata, add tags and folders

 Click the edit button in the menu, modify the metadata and add or create your preferred tags and folders.
+Right click tags or folders in the sidebar list can change their colors.
+The 'tag' is the inherent attributes of a paper such as classification, detection.
+The 'folder' indicates the attributes given by the user.
+For example, a paper may be placed in a folder group called 'good writing'.

 ![](/images/blog/intro/edit.png)